 The Japanese Government offered to host the Third Annual Meeting of PICES in Nemuro in 1994.
 Makoto was appointed as the local contact point for the meeting, and as a result of a "unique circumstances", he became a legend and obtained the great trust of all PICES scientists.
-A week before the Annual Meeting, a major earthquake attacked Nemuro, and the intended venue for the meeting was heavy damaged.
-He immediately went to Nemuro to encourage the members of the local supporting committee who were, by that time, at their wit's end, not to give up.
-He took the lead to find an
+A week before the Annual Meeting, a major earthquake

-Fig. 5 Makoto riding his lovely drag horse near Kushiro.
+Fig. 5 Makoto riding his lovely drag Fig. 6 horse near Kushiro.

-Fig. 6 Makoto (the Japanese mafia figure in the foreground) testing his shooting skills (Nanaimo, Canada) as Dr. Dan Ware looks on at the back.
+Makoto (the Japanese mafia Fig. 7 figure in the foreground) testing his shooting skills (Nanaimo, Canada) as Dr. Dan Ware looks on at the back.

-Fig. 7 Makoto bungy jumping for the first time (Nanaimo, Canada).
+7 Makoto bungy jumping for the first time (Nanaimo, Canada).
 He was awarded a souvenir Tshirt for the successful feat.